Skip to content

 The Edwin Jagger gives a very mild shave, and when paired with a sharper blade like a Feather, it ups its game a little.
 Beginners might want to start with a blade that is much milder, though, like a Derby or Astra blade.

 The standard handle length is going to suit beginners very well.
-Although it’s not as grippy as a deeply knurled razor, there was no slipping, and most users should be fine.
+Although it’s not as grippy as a deeply knurled razor, there was no slipping, and most users should be able to handle it fine.

 Edwin Jagger DE89 Final Thoughts

 The DE89 joins the roundup without much thought.
-The mild nature coupled with handle options that a new person using safety razors might find meet their needs makes it stand out as a viable newbie recommendation.
+The mild nature, coupled with handle options that a new person using safety razors might find meet their needs, makes it stand out as a viable recommendation for beginners.

 An Edwin Jagger DE89 costs around $45 (£30 – €40).